-2At the grower's option, Generations 3-6 2-6 seed lots may be tested for PVY, PVX and/or PVS.
-PCS will be notified at the time of application no later than July 15.
+2At the grower's option, Generations 2-6 seed lots may be tested for PVY, PVX and or PVS.
+PCS will be notified no later than July 15th.
 Options are for 20, 100, or 200 leaflets per acre at grower's discretion.
 Results will not be published in the Seed Directory, however, PVX content of the tested lots may be listed on the tag or bulk certificate at the grower's option.
 Tolerances do not apply.